There is an age-old debate surrounding the idea of washing fresh eggs, and there are really two ways of looking at it.

 - Refrigerate or use immediately

 This method does not use soaps or chemicals to clean the eggs; however, you can purchase egg-washing soaps online or from hatcheries.
-Some will also use vinegar to clean extremely dirty eggs, but sometimes it is best to pass on extremely soiled eggs, just to be safe.
+Some will also use vinegar to clean filthy eggs, but sometimes it is best to pass on extremely soiled eggs to be safe.

-Lastly, ALWAYS, inspect your eggs for small hairline cracks that may not have been visible prior to cleaning.
+Lastly, ALWAYS inspect your eggs for small hairline cracks that may not have been visible before cleaning.
 If your eggs are cracked, toss them.

 Look for dark lines and gently (gently) squeeze your egg to expose cracks that may have been invisible to the naked eye.
 In general, you should do this for all eggs before you cook them, not just visibly soiled eggs.

 Dry cleaning eggs is not advisable, but some people believe that it is the safest way to go if you are trying to prevent bacteria from entering your egg.
 If your eggs are filthy, consider passing on them if you do not want to wash them in water.